Forensic Scientist

 Is there a field or duty/job where a forensic scientist collects evidence from a crime scene, helps detectives at the crime scene while also doing the lab work for processing DNA and other evidence as well as reconstruction of crime scenes?

-Asked by Jared over 10 years ago
+Asked by Jared almost 11 years ago

 Sure, mine.
 Well, not DNA--I believe DNA is done by specialists who are kept busy enough that they don't have other duties.
 If your lab doesn't have enough personnel or casework for DNA then it would be sent to another lab.
 But otherwise, how general or specialized your casework is depends on the size of the agency/lab.
 If it's small, you do everything.
 If you have lots of personnel, they can specialize.

-Asked by Nat Weber over 10 years ago
+Asked by Daisy76 over 9 years ago

 I just noticed today that urine has been splattered all over my window from the outside.
 My room is reaping of urine odor as well.
 It's humid today.
 How would I collect this for evidence?
 I think it's been there for a few days now.

-Asked by Leesa over 9 years ago
+Asked by Leesa almost 10 years ago

 Use 2 clean cotton swabs--try using just the swabs first, and if the drops just flake off, then you can moisten the swab with (preferably sterile) water.
 Or do it first thing in the morning when the window is damp with dew.
 Put the swabs in a clean envelope or small box, something NOT air tight.